-We also use leverage in our non-Agency strategy, albeit significantly less leverage than that used in our Agency RMBS strategy.
-Through December 31, 2014, we financed our asset purchases almost exclusively through reverse repos, which we account for as collateralized borrowings.
-In January 2012, we completed a small resecuritization transaction using one of our non-Agency RMBS assets; this transaction is accounted for as a collateralized borrowing and is classified on our Consolidated Statement of Assets, Liabilities, and Equity as "Securitized debt."
-This securitized debt represents long-term financing for the related asset, in contrast to our reverse repos collateralized by non-Agency assets, which typically have 30 to 180 day terms.
-However, we expect to continue to obtain the vast majority of our financing through the use of reverse repos.
+We also use leverage in our Credit strategy, albeit significantly less leverage than that used in our Agency RMBS strategy.
+Through December 31, 2015, we financed our asset purchases almost exclusively through reverse repurchase agreements, or "reverse repos," which we account for as collateralized borrowings and we expect to continue to obtain the vast majority of our financing through the use of reverse repos.